-- Work schedule will include some evening hours.
+- Work schedule will include some evening and weekend hours.

 - Applicants should have a clear understanding of the role of residence life at a private liberal arts college.

-Please send a resume and contact information for three professional references to:
+Please send a letter of interest, resume, and contact information with three professional references to:

 Human Resources Office

 The starting date for the position is as soon as possible.